w0006887/modules/0410/mdModule.md

 ### Mastery

 The organization of course modules is flexible.
 A module is the only level of containment in a Canvas course.
 Within a module, activities and contents can be included and ordered.

+### Outcomes, Rubrics and Mastery

+Canvas allows the tracking of (learning) outcomes.
+Outcomes can be hierarchically organized.
+This is an optional and complex feature to use in a Canvas shell.

+The top-level outcomes should match the student learning outcomes (SLOs) that are included in the curriculum of a course.
+Sub-levels can be used to increase the granularity of an SLO.

+Each rubric can be associated with an objective.